lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 #### CHECK_BYP_EN

-The CHECK_BYP_EN signal is used to disable the [background consistency checks]({{< relref "hw/ip/otp_ctrl/doc/_index.md#partition-checks" >}}) of the life cycle OTP partition during life cycle transitions to prevent spurious consistency checkl failures (the OTP contents and the buffer registers can get out of sync during state transitions).
+The CHECK_BYP_EN signal is used to disable the [background consistency checks]({{< relref "hw/ip/otp_ctrl/doc/_index.md#partition-checks" >}}) of the life cycle OTP partition during life cycle transitions to prevent spurious consistency check failures (the OTP contents and the buffer registers can get out of sync during state transitions).
 The CHECK_BYP_EN signal is only asserted when a transition command is issued.

 #### CLK_BYP_REQ